pingel-org/axle/README.md

 ----------------------

 An attempt to implement a Haskell-like language as an internal DSL in Scala.
-The examples in "Learn You a Haskell for Great Good" work using a syntax as similar to Haskell as possible using Scala.
 This project also includes useful data structures for graphs and matrices and enrichments to other standard Scala datatypes.